 - In order to satisfactorily complete a unit, students must satisfactorily demonstrate achievement of the set learning outcomes.

 - SACs / SATs are a part of the normal teaching and learning program and are conducted mainly in class time.

 - All students will receive an outline of the unit's assessment, which will include:

 - Nature of task

-- Equipment
+- o Equipment

-- o Requirements
+- Requirements

-- Conditions
+- o Conditions

-- o Duration
+- Duration